PubInv/PubInv/ideas/Immature Ideas.md

 But, if we had an electromechanical means of controlling and locking each magnet, then we could potentially switch and lock each magnet individually.
 We would then have a very strong magnet that we have switched (albeit rather slowly) to the opposite polarity.
 But once we have done so, it requires not power.

+## Idea: Use OpenSCAD to make parametric fractal trusses

+There has been a lot of research into microscopic truseses, including those that exhibit a fractal nature.
+OpenSCAD is a parametric system.
+A Plug-in or something that you let you take any two points and join them with a fractal truss could be beautiful, wicked, and highly strong and highly efficient.
+This would be a pretty easy project --- medium computer skills, and a lot of patience figuring out how fine you could print, and perhaps some analytic work to measure if it was really stronger in some way.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.